dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 - Adds the "weatherapi" service as a project to the app host.
 - With a reference to the "weatherapi" service, adds the "angular", "react", and "vue" client apps as npm apps.
   - Each client app is configured to run on a different container port, and uses the `PORT` environment variable to determine the port.
-  - All client apps also rely on a _Dockerfile_ to build their container image, and are configured to express themselves in the publishing manifest as a container from the <xref:Aspire.Hosting.ExecutableResourceBuilderExtensions.AsDockerfileInManifest%2A>.
+  - All client apps also rely on a _Dockerfile_ to build their container image and are configured to express themselves in the publishing manifest as a container from the <xref:Aspire.Hosting.ExecutableResourceBuilderExtensions.AsDockerfileInManifest%2A>.

 For more information on inner-loop networking, see [.NET Aspire inner-loop networking overview](../fundamentals/networking-overview.md).
 For more information on deploying apps, see [.NET Aspire manifest format for deployment tool builders](../deployment/manifest-format.md).